uswds/uswds-site/.github/ISSUE_TEMPLATE.md

 ## Title line template: [Title]: Brief description

-UI components: For issues that impact the look, feel, or functionality of the Standards themselves, please open an issue on the web-design-standards repo (https://github.com/18F/web-design-standards/issues/new).
+UI components: For issues that impact the look, feel, or functionality of the Design System itself, please open an issue on the web-design-standards repo (https://github.com/18F/web-design-standards/issues/new).

 -->